dauwhe/why-books/EPUB-manifesto.md

 ```
 Why was I thinking about this?
 Late last year, work began quietly on a [proposal](https://docs.google.com/document/d/1r2RbLipc5VY3vUp_iuPak3oaNxI5BF9gJ5s-98qsmEY/edit) to undo some of the changes in [EPUB 3.1](https://w3c.github.io/publ-epub-revision/epub31/spec/epub-spec.html), create a new EPUB 3.0.2 spec, and then abandon EPUB 3.1.
 The stated motivation was for EPUB 3.0.2 to be entirely backward-compatible with EPUB 3.0.1: all existing EPUB 3.0.1 files would automatically be valid EPUB 3.0.2s.
 I believe one of the  unstated motivations was for existing files to be automatically compatible with the “newest” version of EPUB, without having to make any changes (especially to the `package` version attribute).

 This bothered me, both rejecting the good work in EPUB 3.1, and the idea of going backwards in version.
 But there were good arguments that everyone was doing the right thing.
-EPUB 3.1 made sense because we were removing features which hardly anyone used, and weren’t well supported.
-Did any of you use `bindings`?
+EPUB 3.1 made sense because we were removing features which hardly anyone used, and weren’t well supported—did any of you use `bindings`?
 But it also makes sense not to make old content invalid.
 So who’s right?
 What should we do?
 Can we make EPUB better without breaking anything?

 ## Mistakes were made